Skip to content

 }

-It is executed right after the action.
-It may access response object passed as a parameter.
-Parameter type is RESTResponse.
+It is executed immediately after the action.
+It can access the response object passed as a parameter.
+The parameter type is RESTResponse.

 Common REST Callbacks

-Sometimes it is more convenient to define one common callback that will be executed for all request inside a given endpoint.
+Sometimes it is more convenient to define a single common callback that will be executed for all requests within a given endpoint.

-Common callbacks are defined in the property window for the whole endpoint.
+Common callbacks are defined in the property window for the entire endpoint.

 Common Callbacks

-When both common callback and entry callback are defined, both are executed in the following order:
+When both a common callback and an entry callback are defined, both are executed in the following order:

 1. Common Before_Rest_FileName